goonmandu/ant-maze/README.md

 # ant-maze
 ESE 124 Final Project for Spring 2022.
+This repository is archived as of 12:41 AM, May 14 2022 EDT.

 # to anyone that might play around with the code
 The map is stored in the file called `map`.